nitishSr/ecommerce-spring-integration/README.md

-# Spring boot e-commerce micro-services with spring integration AMQP
+# Spring boot e-commerce micro-services with spring integration using message and queue channels (without external RabbitMQ server)

-This code sample is build on top of the repository sample spring boot ecommerce micro-services.
+This code sample is build on top of the repository sample spring boot ecommerce-spring-amqp.
-It demonstrates the use of Spring Integration AMQP feature to setup message based order processing system for the order-service.
+It demonstrates the use of Spring Integration messaging and channel feature to setup message based order processing system for the order-service.
-It uses RabbitMQ as message broker and RabbitMQ template feature to build messages, queues and communication.
+It uses in-memory messaging system and is not dependend on any external broker like RabbitMQ or Apache Kafka.

 ## Setup locally